AudioKit/AudioKit/docs/Samplers.md

 Unfortunately, *AUSampler* has some fatal flaws, and indeed appears to be an unfinished project.
 Using it as a plug-in on the Mac, to develop sample-based instruments (sample sets + metadata) tends to be an exercise in frustration.
 It can crash the DAW.
 Using AUSamplers plug-in in a DAW gives a GUI which is supposed to be able to read [SoundFont](https://www.lifewire.com/sfz-file-2622282), DLS and EXS24 metadata files, but in practice rarely does so perfectly.
 Its native `.aupreset` metadata format, which is a [Property List](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/PropertyLists/Introduction/Introduction.html), is undocumented and confusing.
 The  `.aupreset` can be edited within Xcode Property List editor.
 After converting a EXS24 or before deploying to iOS usually the paths need to be manually fixed.
 See [Apple Technical Note TN2283](https://developer.apple.com/library/content/technotes/tn2283/_index.html).
 The  `.aupreset` can also be programmatically edited using **AKPresetManager** and **AKAUPresetBuilder**.
 [External example in StackOverflow](https://stackoverflow.com/questions/47359088/playing-multi-sampled-instruments-using-audiokit-controlling-adsr-envelope/47370008#47370008).

 The AudioKit class **AppleSampler** basically just wraps an instance of *AUsampler* and makes its Objective-C based API accessible from Swift.
-Most music apps use the higher-level **AKMIDISampler** class, whose `enableMIDI()` function connects it directly to the stream of incoming MIDI data.
+Most music apps use the higher-level **MIDISampler** class, whose `enableMIDI()` function connects it directly to the stream of incoming MIDI data.

 ## Sampler
 **Sampler** is a second attempt to address the limitations of *AUSampler*.
 Like *AUSampler*/**AppleSampler**, it is 64-voice polyphonic and features a per-voice, stereo low-pass filter with resonance and ADSR envelopes for both amplitude and filter cutoff.
 Samples must be loaded into memory and remain resident there; it does not do streaming.